dimview/magnetophon/README.md

 ## Notification Algorithm

-magnetophon maintains running estimate of file frequency (number of files generated per hour) using exponential smoothing.
-To establish historical baseline, mean and standard deviation of previously observed file frequency are stored in hourly buckets, separately for weekdays and weekends (local time).
+magnetophon maintains exponentially smoothed running estimate of activity.
+Activity is product of file frequency (number of files generated per hour) and duty cycle, both calculated with Laplace smoothing.

+To establish historical baseline, mean and standard deviation of previously observed activity are stored in hourly buckets, separately for weekdays and weekends (local time).
-magnetophon estimates expected file frequency by interpolating hourly historical baseline.
+To remove high-frequency noise, before using historical baseline in comparison it is transformed to frequency domain with discrete Fourier transform, then frequencies up to and including third harmonic are converted back to time domain.
+This is done separately for mean and standard deviation of activity.

+Threshold is determined by return period (desired average number of hours between notifications) and expected mean and standard deviation of activity.

-If file frequency is above the threshold, a notification is triggered.
-Future notifications are suppressed until file frequency estimate falls below expected mean plus one expected standard deviation.
-Threshold is determined by return period (desired average number of hours between notifications) as well as estimated mean and standard deviation of file frequency.
+If activity is above the threshold, a notification is triggered.
+Future notifications are suppressed until activity falls below expected mean plus one expected standard deviation.

-If no data is available for either end of interpolation interval, overall mean and standard deviation are used instead, except during first hour when notifications are suppressed.
+If data is not available for all hourly buckets, overall mean and standard deviation are used instead.

 magnetophon maintains two CSV files in current folder. magnetophon.csv contains one line per audio file with values of variables that went into decision whether to trigger